jozefg/drafts/reading-extensible-effects.markdown

 ## Control.Eff

-Now let's actually talk about the core of extensible-effects, `Control.Eff`.
+Now let's talk about the core of extensible-effects, `Control.Eff`.
 As always we'll start by taking a look at the export list